jcetron/jcetron.github.io/cv.md

 _Emory University and Yerkes International Primate Research Center, Atlanta, GA, Summers 2010 - 2012_
 Advisor: Leslie Kean, M.D./Ph.D.

-## Additional Work & Leadership Experience
+## Community Engagement & Leadership
 **Inaugural Member, Harvard Psychology Departmental Climate Committee**
 _Cambridge, MA, 2019 - Present_
 Graduate student representative on the first committee to evaluate, address, and support the Psychology Department on issues relating to the departmental climate.

+**Committee Member, Harvard Psychology Graduate Mental Health Initiative**
+_Cambridge, MA, 2019 - 2020_
+Contributed to the specification, administration, analysis, reporting, and presentation of a departmental mental health survey as part of a university-wide mental health initiative to evaluate and intervene on graduate student mental health issues at Harvard.

 **Organizer, Harvard Psychology Methods Dinners**
 _Cambridge, MA, Fall 2019 - Spring 2020_
 Organized visiting speakers, journal club discussions, and student-led workshops as part of a student-initiated weekly dinner discussion series about current methods in psychology, alongside another student co-organizer.

-**Departmental Representative, Graduate Student Mental Health Initiative**
+**Organizer, Harvard Psychology Graduate Program Orientation**
-_Cambridge, MA, Spring 2020_
+_Cambridge, MA, Fall 2019_
-Contributed to the specification, administration, analysis, and presentation of a departmental mental health survey as part of a university-wide mental health initiative to evaluate and intervene on graduate student mental health issues at Harvard.
+Planned, organized, and ran a two-day departmental orientation program with a co-organizer for the incoming doctoral student cohort, including faculty and staff introductions, student panels, and health information sessions.

+## Additional Work & Leadership Experience
 **Director, Dartmouth Outing Club (DOC) First-Year Trips Program**
 _Hanover, NH, November 2015 - November 2016_
 Directed the 2016 DOC First-Year Trips program, the largest College outdoor orientation program in the country.
 Designed and oversaw 139 five-day, student-led trips across New Hampshire for ~1000 incoming students.
 Interviewed and hired a 20-person Directorate; selected and managed a student volunteer staff of 350+ (278 trip leaders + 56 support crew members on 6 teams) from an applicant pool of 600+.